thingsboard/thingsboard.github.io/docs/iot-gateway/what-is-iot-gateway.md

 The Gateway provides simple integration APIs, and encapsulates common Thingsboard related tasks: device provisioning, local data persistence and delivery, message converters/adaptors and other.
 As an application developer, you are able to choose Python, Go, C/C++ and other languages and connect to Thingsboard Gateway through external MQTT broker or OPC-UA server.
-Devices that support other protocols may be connected to gateway by implementing custom extensions.
+IoT devices that support other protocols may be connected to gateway by implementing custom extensions.

 #### Project Roadmap